-- Did the strategy achieve the goal that you originally set out?
+- Did the strategy achieve the goal that you set out to achieve?
 If not, why?

 Inbound Marketing Resources

-Access some of our most popular articles to further your knowledge and marketing strategy.
+Access some of our most popular articles to further your knowledge:

 - 4 Tips for Hiring an Inbound Marketing Agency

 - Industries Riding the Wave of Inbound Digital Marketing

 - What Your Inbound Marketing Plan Should Look Like

 - B2B Buying Behaviour: Adapting to a New Buying Process

 - 10 Key Features of Your Inbound Marketing Strategy